mathjax/MathJax-docs/extension-writing.rst

 ------------------------

 In general, writing more sophisticated extensions require a good understanding of the MathJax codebase.
-Although the `public MathJax API <http://docs.mathjax.org/en/latest/api/>`__ is available in the documentation, this is not always the case of the internal code.
+Although the :doc:`public MathJax API <api/index>` is available in the documentation, this is not always the case of the internal code.
 The rule of thumb is thus to read the relevant ``jax.js`` files in ``unpacked/jax`` (if necessary the Javascript file they can load too)